sadiatasneemkhan/SENG-438-A3/Assignment3-ReportTemplate.md

 The methods calculateColumnTotal() and clone() were not able to be improved for branch coverage.
 Their branch coverage remains at their intial 75% due to an infeasible path.
 The branch that is not covered is the else branch, where n == null.
 Since null values are checked for at the beginning of both functions (ParamChecks.nullNotPermitted), this branch path is completely infeasible.

-# 6 Pros and Cons of coverage tools used and Metrics you report
+# 6 Pros and Cons of Coverage Tools Used and Metrics

 Our group decided to use EclEmma for our code coverage tool as it was the one recommended in the assignment document.
 We did not run into many issues with the usage of EclEmma besides a few minor problems with familiarising ourselves with navigating the tool to show the necessary criteria such as branch, statement and condition coverage.
 EclEmma was quite useful for whitebox testing, as it showed the coverage of the system under test with colour coded lines.
 With green lines being covered, red being uncovered and yellow being partially covered, it made it very easy to monitor our progress while developing test cases for a method and see which segments still needed to be covered.

-# 7 A comparison on the advantages and disadvantages of requirements-based test generation and coverage-based test generation.
+# 7 Comparison on the Advantages and Disadvantages of Requirements-based Test Generation and Coverage-based Test Generation.

 We have learned that test generation is a crucial skill to have as developers to ensure that we are creating software that is efficient and reliable in all scenarios of use.
 Requirements-based generation testing is a method used in which test cases are developed to accomplish test objectives and conditions from requirements.
 It has a couple of advantages in which testing is easier because it is focused solely on if the output is as expected and not how it operates.
 It also follows a well-defined and time-boxed structure in that not many test cases are needed if the proper output is being generated.
 However, this can lead to its disadvantage which we discovered throughout this lab, which is that not all edge cases and functionalities of the method can be considered just through requirements testing.

 The coverage-based test generation that we used in this lab is a white-box testing method that tests the percentage of all possibilities of requirements that are satisfied in a method.
 An advantage to this method is that it ensures that test cases are well distributed around all functionalities and not just a single part of the code.
 It also helps in achieving 100% test coverage, which ensures that all code has been properly analyzed and ran through.
 Disadvantages to this method is that just because it may achieve 100% test coverage, it doesn’t cover bugs that may be present in the code.
 It also enforces you to create a lot of test cases to ensure that the 100% coverage is reached which is not the case for requirements testing.

-# 8 A discussion on how the team work/effort was divided and managed
+# 8 Team Work and Work Division

 The work for the lab exercise was done on zoom with one person sharing their screen while the others made comments and gave ideas about what tests to create.
 Once the desired coverage was achieved, we moved to the lab report.
 The lab report was divided into sections and assigned to each group member.
 Each group member was responsible for a few sections of the lab report and had to complete their sections by the day before the submission deadline, in order for the group to meet and look over each section.
 Each section was approved by all the group members before submitting the report.

-# 9 Any difficulties encountered, challenges overcome, and lessons learned from performing the lab
+# 9 Difficulties Encountered, Challenges Overcome, and Lessons Learned

 Initially, our understanding of the lab assignment was to create white box tests for all the methods in Range.java and DataUtilities.java.
 After creating the tests and achieving the target coverages, we were informed that we only needed to create white box tests for the methods chosen in Lab 2.
 This misunderstanding caused us to waste a lot of time on unnecessary tests.
 Apart from that, this lab taught us about statement, branch, and condition coverage, as well as how to improve coverage by implementing more test cases.

-# 10 Comments/feedback on the lab itself
+# 10 Comments/Feedback

 The assignment was helpful for us to grow our knowledge on white box testing and coverage however, the lab exercise instructions were slightly unclear which caused us to do unnecessary work.